mikebirch/sponge-cake/README.md

 # SpongeCake plugin for CakePHP 3

+*Note: This plugin is currently in pre-alpha status and is unsupported.*

-A plugin for CakePHP 3 for managing pages.
+SpongeCake is a CakePHP 3 plugin for managing content.

-Can be used with the [sponge-admin](https://github.com/mikebirch/sponge-admin) theme and the [cakephp-froala-upload](https://github.com/mikebirch/cakephp-froala-upload) plugin.
+SpongeCake can be used with the [sponge-admin](https://github.com/mikebirch/sponge-admin) admin theme and the [cakephp-froala-upload](https://github.com/mikebirch/cakephp-froala-upload) plugin.